Pepin II of Aquitaine: Life

 Louis demanded the Aquitainians send Pepin to Aachen to learn the ways of good governance, which they refused.
-Pepin was in total control of Aquitaine until 841 when he went to his uncle Lothair I's aid at the Battle of Fontenoy (a year after his aging grandfather died at age 62).
+Pepin was in total control of Aquitaine until 841 when he went to his uncle Lothair I's aid at the Battle of Fontenoy.
 Pepin defeated Charles the Bald, but Lothair was routed by Louis the German, another son of Emperor Louis.
 Pepin returned to Aquitaine and continued war with Charles the Bald.

 In 844 Pepin made the fatal error of asking for help from Jarl Oscar, a Viking adventurer.
 He guided Oscar's forces up the Garonne to Toulouse, giving them an opportunity to scout the land for plundering.
 In 845 Pepin welcomed Seguin of Bordeaux who had defected from the Emperor's side.
 Pepin made him dux Wasconum, to help his fight against Sans II Sancion of Gascony, who had been at war with his father Pepin I.

 Bordeaux, the largest city in Aquitaine and then controlled by Charles, was seized by Oscar in 847, with the aid of disaffected citizens.
 These were either Jews or partisans of Pepin.
 The loss of this city to a heathen pirate, coupled with Pepin's heavy drinking and loose living, eroded his support in the nobility until 848 he was left with no support.
 His younger brother, Charles then tried to claim the Aquitainian Kingdom for himself.

 Pepin II's rule finally ended in 851 or 852 when he was captured by Sans II Sancion, and handed over to Charles.
 He was detained in the monastery of Saint Médard in Soissons.
 As reward Sans was awarded the status of Duke.

 Louis the German, who was at war with Charles the Bald, sent his son Louis the Younger, to claim Aquitaine.
 He marched as far as Limoges in 855 before returning east.

 Pepin escaped the monastery in Soissons and, with the help of some of the aristocracy, recovered some of his old authority and lands in 854.
 The Vikings now established in the Loire Valley ravaged Poitiers, Angoulême, Périgueux, Limoges, Clermont, and Bourges while Charles the Bald was busy trying to subdue Pepin.
 In 864 Pepin joined the Vikings and is rumoured to have turned from Christianity to worship Woden and "lived like one of them [the Vikings]".
 He joined the Vikings in an attack on Toulouse.
-He was captured again later in 864, deposed by the Edict of Pîtres, and imprisoned in Senlis, where he would die.
+He was captured again later in 864, deposed by the Edict of Pîtres, and imprisoned in Senlis.
+Following his condemnation he was executed on charges of apostasy and treason.